sockeqwe/website-old/_posts/2014-09-15-fragmentargs.md

 **Credits:** Parts of the annotation processing code are based on Hugo Visser's [Bundles](https://bitbucket.org/hvisser/bundles) project.

-##Update:
-Like mentioned above many parts of the annotation processing code are based on Hugo Visser's [Bundles](https://bitbucket.org/hvisser/bundles) project.
-Hence Hugo and I have decided to merge the changes of FragmentArgs into [Bundles](https://bitbucket.org/hvisser/bundles) in the near future.
-Stay tuned.

 In my [next blog post](http://hannesdorfmann.com/android/ParcelablePlease/) I want to compare annotation processors for generating Parcelable's and tell you why I ended up writing my own Annotation Processor called [ParcelablePlease](https://github.com/sockeqwe/ParcelablePlease)